On $H$-Topological Intersection Graphs: Minimum dominating Set

-\begin{proof} Consider a high degree node $x$ of $H$.
+\begin{proofclaim} Consider a high degree node $x$ of $H$ such that $x \in D_{\geq 3}$.
 For each edge $xx'$ in $H$, let $x = x_1, \ldots, x_k = x'$ be the corresponding path in $H'$.
-We assign a single vertex $a$ in $D$ to the ordered pair $(x,x')$ such that $H'_a$ contains the longest subpath of $u_1, \ldots, u_k$.
+We assign a single vertex $a$ in $D$ to the ordered pair $(x,x')$ such that $H'_a$ contains the longest subpath of $x_1, \ldots, x_k$ including $x = x_1$.
 Notice that each ordered pair receives precisely one element of $D$.
-However, if some element $v$ of $D_{\geq 3}$ was not assigned to an ordered pair, then it is easy to see that $D$ is not a minimum dominating set (since all adjacencies achieved by this element are already achieved by the elements we have charged to ordered pairs). \end{proof}
+However, if some element $v$ of $D_{\geq 3}$ was not assigned to an ordered pair, then it is easy to see that $D$ is not a minimum dominating set (since all adjacencies achieved by this element are already achieved by the elements we have charged to ordered pairs). \end{proofclaim}

-By Lemma~\ref{lem:mds_in_h-graph}, there are at most $n^{2\cdot|E(H)|}$ possible sets $D_{\geq 3}$.
+By Claim~\ref{lem:mds_in_h-graph}, there are at most $n^{2\cdot|E(H)|}$ possible sets $D_{\geq 3}$.
 We now fix one such $D_{\geq 3}$ and describe how to compute a minimum dominating set of $G$ containing it.
 Notice that, there can be some difficult decisions we might need to make in this process.
 In particular, suppose there is a high degree node $x$ of $H'$ where no vertex from $V_x$ is in $D_{\geq 3}$.
 It is not clear how we might be able to efficiently choose from ``nearby'' $x$ to dominate these vertices.
 To get around this case, we simply enumerate more vertices.
-Specifically, for each path $P_{[x,y]} = (x, x_1, \ldots, x_k, y)$ in $H'$ where $x$ and $y$ are high degree nodes (or where $x$ is high degree and $y$ is a leaf), and the $x_i$'s are low degree, we will pick a ``first'' and ``last'' vertex among the vertices $v$ of $G$ where $H'_v$ is contained in the subpath $(v_1, \ldots, v_k)$ of $P_{[x,y]}$.
+Specifically, for each path $P_{[x,y]} = (x, x_1, \ldots, x_k, y)$ in $H'$ where $x$ and $y$ are high degree nodes (or where $x$ is high degree and $y$ is a leaf), and the $x_i$'s are low degree, we will pick a ``first'' and ``last'' vertex among the vertices $v$ of $G$ where $H'_v$ is contained in the subpath $(x_1, \ldots, x_k)$ of $P_{[x,y]}$.
 That is, for a given $D_{\geq 3}$ we enumerate all possible subsets of size $2\cdot|E(H)|$ from among the vertices of $G_{\leq 2}$ to act as the ``first'' and ``last'' vertices of each path $P_{[x,y]}$.
 Clearly, there are at most $O(n^{2\cdot|E(H)|})$ such subsets.
-We fix one such subsets $D_{\leq 2}$.
+We fix one such subset $D_{\leq 2}$.